danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 end
 ```

-My understanding of this setting was that any data inserted into the test database *anywhere* in a test would always get rolled back, leaving the database nice and clean for the next test.
+My understanding of this setting was that data inserted into the test database *anywhere* in a test would always get rolled back, leaving the database nice and clean for the next test.

 ## Failing Test